 DLR Group and Envision Strategies/RICCA Group release reports of their engagement findings.
 The engagement process involved a series of open sessions, workshops, interviews, and surveys, and offered students, faculty, and staff the opportunity to share their experiences dining, socializing, and learning on campus.
 The findings from this engagement process will closely inform the schematic design of the renovated Sharples Dining Hall and community commons space as well as the design of the updated dining program.

 DLR Group and Envision Strategies/RICCA Group visit campus to engage students, staff, and faculty in a series of workshops and sessions designed to gather the community's input and perspective on the College's dining program, sustainability goals, hopes for the community commons space, and more.
-A schedule of the higher level campus engagement workshops can be found here.
+See a schedule of the higher level campus engagement workshops .

 DLR Group was selected as the project architect for their approach to collaboration, commitment to sustainability, and understanding of Swarthmore's unique culture.
 Learn more about DLR Group and the architect selection process.

 Envision Strategies/RICCA Group was selected as the project dining consultant for their experience in advising colleges and universities on how to offer students an enhanced dining experience, with a focus on community and connection.